3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/rails/react-on-rails.md

   }
 }
 ```
+> WARNING!!!
+Be sure to replace "YOUR PROJECT NAME" above with your real project name.

 > This package.json will be used to build the create-react-app and serve the static build file in production.
 This is similar to the postinstall script we used when dealing with express in the past.

 > Some magic is happening here.
 Since we tell Heroku to install the build in the public folder, Heroku will open the index.html page that is in public when we hit the index route for our app